Frequently Asked Questions for Senior Project Sponsors

 - We have always been in the fortunate position to receive more project proposals than the number of teams we will have.
 The software engineering faculty do the second review and vet proposals down to 2 or 3 more than the number of teams we will have.
 The top reasons for discarding a proposal are: scope is too small, scope has a limited range particularly when limited to mostly data analysis or algorithm development instead of the full-scale engineering of a significant software system, and a project description that left a majority of the reviewers wondering what the team was really going to do.

-- Finally, the students get to rank their top three projects.
+- Finally, the students get to rank their preferred projects.

-Each student registered for Senior Project ranks up to three preferred projects, and indicates one student he or she would like on their team.
+Each student registered for Senior Project ranks their preferred projects, and optionally can indicate one student he or she would like on their team and one not to be on the team.
 The faculty form teams and assign the projects.
 We have typically received more proposals than we have senior teams, so some project proposals will not be assigned to a team.

 RIT's Intellectual Property policies give students ownership of everything they create as part of their coursework.
 For senior project, students will assign their rights to the project artifacts and intellectual property to the project sponsor, if this is required.
 Students who do not want to give up these rights will work on a faculty created project where the students will retain all rights.
 There are three types of sponsored projects: full commercial, limited use, and open source.
 These assignment types are explained in the project proposal form.